sheepolata/WorldInConflictSim/README.md

 ## News and DevLogs

+### 15/04/2021

+Caravans now brings people from all social classes, in random proportion (very little noble, a few bourgeois, some commonners and poors).

+Added display of social class proportion for each race.

 ### 14/04/2021

 Added skeleton for social class in population.
 Will need to implement a happiness value for each population race and class.